lighthouse-isu/lighthouse/README.md

 Lighthouse
 ==============

 [Lighthouse](https://lighthouse.github.io) is a Docker controller.
-It aggregates information about Docker instances arcoss mulitple cloud providers and allows for easy control over the containers deployed on that system.
+It aggregates information about Docker instances across mulitple cloud providers and allows for easy control over the containers deployed on that system.

 It bridges the gap between providers hosting docker services.
-Are you running containers accross hundreds of vms accross the world wide web?
+Are you running containers accross hundreds of vms across the world wide web?
 No problem, Lighthouse gives you the power to manage and maintain those vms with a few simple clicks.
 Everything was built with the goal of monotizing AWS, GCE, Azure, ect. into an easy to manage platform.

 ### Build and Deploy